 Assessments are used as a tool to help our teachers personalize and adapt learning experiences to an individual child’s needs.
-Assessments are done twice a year for children age 3 to 5, once in the fall and again in the spring.
+Assessments are done three times a year for children age 3 to 5, in September, January and May.
 Once the assessments have been completed, they are sent home for parents to review.
 We use developmental milestones throughout the school year to track children’s progress, you can refer to some of the specifics below.
 We encourage our parents to use assessments and developmental milestones as a way to help guide learning at home.

 Play gives children the chance to practice what they are learning.